You’ve been through college. Put in the time. Got through the NCLEX with flying colors.

 The MSN is the minimum education requirement for many of the advanced roles that are increasingly being held by nurses.
 If your goal is to manage personnel or oversee an entire facility, the Nurse Executive option gives you the opportunity to do just that.

 The ability to prescribe medication has also been granted to nurses in many states.
-This permission only comes once a nurse has further demonstrated his or her skills by earning their Master’s or even Doctorate degree.
+This permission only comes once a nurse has further demonstrated his or her skills by earning their Master’s or even Doctorate degree of nursing practice.

 The Master’s level nursing degree demonstrates a heightened level of specialization that healthcare institutions look for.
 If you want your career to continue on an upward trajectory, it’s essential to meet this benchmark.